ROI and IRR (Why You Need Both)

 —Chris

-p.s., do you build financial models at work?
+p.s., do you build financial models?

 ...then you should check out my Ultimate Financial Modeling Mastery Program.